 Book now: Landrace Bakery

-The Walcot
+Walcot House

-What: You’ll find The Walcot in a beautiful old bakery on Walcot Street, serving a compact, delicious breakfast and brunch menu.
+What: You’ll find Walcot House in a beautiful old bakery on Walcot Street, serving a compact, delicious breakfast and brunch menu.
 The old building itself is beautiful and a great spot if you want to sit somewhere a bit chic and watch the world go by with a coffee and a bacon and egg bap.
 The restaurant is great too later in the day and well worth a visit in its own right.

 Where: 90 Walcot Street, BA1 5BG

-Book now: The Walcot
+Book now: Walcot House

 Boston Tea Party Alfred Street